-From the 12th to the 17th verse, the account is given of Abraham's pursuing and overcoming the Assyrian conqueror, and recovering Lot and the other captives, with their goods.
+From the 12th to the 17th verse, the account is given of Abraham's pursuing and overcoming the Assyrian conqueror, and recovering Lot and the other captives, who their goods.

-17th v.
-"And the king of Sodom went out to meet him (after his return from the slaughter of Chedorlaomer, and of the kings that were with him) at the valley of Shaveth, which is the king's dale.
-And Melchisedeck, king of Salem. brought forth bread and wine: and he was the priest of the Most High God.
-And he blessed him, and said, Blessed be Abram of the Most High God, [possessor of heaven and earth: and blessed be the Most High God, which hath delivered thine enemies into thy hand.
-And he gave him tithes of all.
-And the king of Sodom said unto Abram, Give me the persons, and take the goods to thyself.
-Abram said to the king of Sodom, I have lifted up my hand unto the Lord, the Most High God, the possessor of heaven and earth, that I will not take from a thread even to a shoe latchet, and that I will not take any thing that is thine, lest thou shouldst say, I have made Abram rich." (p.
+17th v. " And the king of Sodom went out to meet him (after his return from the slaughter of Chedorlaomer, and of the kings that were with him) at the valley of Shaveth, which is the king's dale.
+And Melchisedeck, king of Salem, brought forth bread and wine: and he was the priest of the Most High God.
+And he blessed him, and said, Blessed be Abram of the Most High God, [possessor of heaven and earth: and blessed be the Most High God,] which hath delivered thine enemies into thy hand.
+And he gave him And the king of Sodom said unto Abram, tithes of all.
+Give me the persons, and take the goods to thyself.
+Abram said to the king of Sodom, I have lifted up my hund unto the Lord, the Most High God, the possessor of heaven and EARTH that I will not take -from a thread even to a shoe latchet. and that I will not take any thing that is thine, lest thou shouldst say, I have made Abram rich/1 (p.
 130.)

-I cannot divest myself of the fear, that this account of Abraham's generous conduct is read in the ceremonies of the masonic order of high priesthood, for the insinuation of a belief that the masonic order has some mysterious connexion with the order of Melchisedeck.
-This fear is increased by the following, read during the same ceremonies.
+I cannot divest myself of the fear, that this account of Abraham's generous conduct is read in the ceremonies of the majsonic order of high priesthood, for the insinuation of a belief that the masonic order has some mysterious connexion with the order of Melchisedeck.
+This fear is increased by the following, read during the same ceremonies,

 (Heb. vii.
 1-6.)
 "For this king of Salem, priest of the Most High God, (who met Abraham returning from the slaughter of the kings, and blessed him; to whom also Abraham gave a tenth part of all,) first being by interpretation King of Righteousness, and after that also, king of Salem, which is, King of Peace; without father, without mother, without descent, having neither beginning of days, nor end of life; but, made like unto the Son of God; abideth a priest continually.
 Now consider how great this man was, unto whom even the patriarch Abraham gave the tenth of the spoils.
-And, verily, they that are of the sons of Levi, who receive the office of the priesthood, have a commandment to take tithes of the people according to the law, that is, of their brethren, though they come out of the loins of Abraham."
+And, verily, they that are of the sons of Levi, who receive the office of the priesthood, have a commandment to take tithes of the people according to the law, that is, of their brethren, though they come out of the loins of Abraham/1

-[Verse 17.]
-"For he testifieth: Thou art a priest for ever, after the order of Melchisedeck."
+[Verse 17.] ^u For he testifieth: Thou art a priest for ever, after the order of Melchisedeck."

-[Verses 20, 21.]
-"And inasmuch as not without an oath he was made a priest.
+[Verses 20, 21.] " And inasmuch as not without an oath he was made a priest.

 "For those priests (under the Levitical law) were made without an oath; but this with an oath, by him that said unto him, the Lord sware and will not repent; thou art a priest for ever, after the order of Melchisedeck."-Cross's Chart, p.
-132. F. M. Library, p.
+132. J^{sl}.
+M. Library, p.
 257.

+High God

-Language applied by inspiration to the priest of the Most High God, and to the only begotten Son of God, is here perverted to hallow the High Priest of Free Masonry.
+otten Son of God, is here riest of Free Masonry.

-Reader, tell me if the hand of Weishaupt is not in all this?
-There cannot be a doubt of it, except what arises from the pious men belonging to the masonic priesthood; and when they know that the crafty Weishaupt was merry at the reception his degrees met from the grave and learned divines of England and Germany, they will know what to do; they will make haste to clear their skirts of this perversion of the scriptures, and this defamation of the Lord, who alone is a priest for ever after the order of Melchise-deck.
+of Weishaupt is not in all the of it, except what arises

+from the pious men belonging to the masonic priesthood; and when they know that the crafty Weishaupt was merry at the reception his degrees met from the grave and learned divines of England and Germany, they will know what to do; they will make haste to clear their skirts of this perversion of the scriptures, and this defamation of the Lord, who alone is a priest for ever after the order of Melchisedeck.